hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/virtualmachinetemplate.md

 A VM template is merely a representation of a possible VM implementation by a provider.
 For example, in AWS this template may correspond to the creation of a `t3.medium` whereas in Azure it may correspond to `Standard_D2_v2`.
 It is up to each `Environment` to determine how to implement a `VirtualMachineTemplate`.

 ## Configuration

-### `id`

-Identifier for the VM template.
-Should be identical to the Kubernetes `metadata.name` field.
-Present for historical reasons, will be phased out in a future release.

-> This field is currently *required* in HobbyFarm.
-Architecturally it is considered deprecated and may be removed in a future release.
-For now, users must continue to set this field.

 ### `name`

 Display name for the VM template.